Shopping for gifts can be difficult.

 O-Ball, wiffle ball, rubber ball- various textures and sizes

-Simple small cloth doll
+Simple small baby doll

-Rubber animals
+Rubber or plastic toy animals

 Simple teether that baby can grasp and let go of at will